10/30/2024

 speaker

-Tom
+Tom Edmund

 Thank you very much.
-Just wanted to reiterate a few of the points that you made in the call.
-First, we delivered strong operating margin performance that was driven by higher revenues, federal favorable mix, and I really wanted to highlight the improved and ongoing improvement in operational execution.
+Just wanted to reiterate a few of the points that we made in the call.
+First, we delivered strong operating margin performance that was driven by higher revenues, favorable mix, and I really wanted to highlight the improved and ongoing improvement in operational execution.
 Second, we generated a healthy cash flow from operations at $65.1 million.
 We also maintained a solid balance sheet with a net debt to EBITDA leverage ratio of 1.4 times.
-Third, we continued to make progress on strategic initiatives such as our new facilities in Penang and in Syracuse.
+Third, we continue to make progress on strategic initiatives such as our new facilities in Penang and in Syracuse.
 And in closing, I would like to thank our employees, first and foremost, our customers, and our investors for all of your continued support.
 Thank you very much.
 Goodbye.

 speaker